Jacob-Spiegel/GlauconiteFilter/docker/README.md

 # Docker Instructions

-This directory contains the scripts to run GlauconiteFilterer within a docker container.
-This is useful when using an operating system that is not compatible with the GlauconiteFilterer dependencies or that is not supported by our current multithreading approach, such as Windows.
+This directory contains the scripts to run GlauconiteFilter within a docker container.
+This is useful when using an operating system that is not compatible with the GlauconiteFilter dependencies or that is not supported by our current multithreading approach, such as Windows.

 Before running these scripts, beb sure to install [docker